mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class07.md

 - **Integration:** Full integration involves treating crypto-assets as an established part of the financial system, with all the attendant regulatory oversight and protections.
 This approach would facilitate the broad use of crypto-assets in various financial activities, promoting innovation while ensuring stability and investor protection.

 The choice among these strategies will shape the future of crypto-assets and their role in the global financial system.
 Policymakers must carefully consider the implications of each approach to foster innovation while safeguarding against potential risks.

+### Global Approach to Crypto Finance: Navigating Early Stages with Policy Norms

+The global landscape of crypto finance is still in its nascent stages, yet it's gradually gaining confidence as it begins to align with established public policy norms.
+The overarching goal is to integrate crypto-assets into the financial ecosystem in a way that promotes innovation while ensuring security, stability, and trust.
+Key areas of focus include:

+- **Guarding Against Illicit Activities:**
+    The crypto finance sector is united in its commitment to prevent its use for illegal activities.
+There's a broad consensus on the need for policies that guard against money laundering, terrorism financing, and other illicit uses of crypto-assets.
+However, the challenge lies in the inconsistent implementation of these policies across different jurisdictions.
+Efforts are ongoing to harmonize regulatory frameworks to create a more cohesive and effective global strategy.

+- **Ensuring Financial Stability:**
+    There is a general agreement among global regulators and policymakers on the importance of monitoring the impact of crypto-assets on financial stability.
+The volatile nature of cryptocurrencies and their potential for rapid growth raise questions about systemic risks.
+While there's consensus on the need for oversight, opinions diverge on the perceived level of risk and the appropriate regulatory responses.
+This reflects the varying degrees of integration of crypto-assets into national financial systems and differing assessments of their potential to disrupt traditional finance.

+- **Protecting the Investing Public:**
+    The approach to Initial Coin Offerings (ICOs) and cryptocurrency exchanges represents a critical area of policy development aimed at protecting investors.
+Views on the regulation of ICOs and exchanges vary widely, reflecting the diverse experiences and regulatory philosophies of different countries.
+Japan and the United States, among others, are moving forward with regulations to oversee cryptocurrency exchanges, aiming to provide a safer environment for investors and to legitimize the sector.
+Similarly, the United States and Canada are taking steps to bring ICOs within the ambit of securities laws, recognizing the need to protect investors from fraud and ensure transparency and accountability in these offerings.

+The global approach to regulating crypto finance is characterized by a delicate balance between fostering innovation and ensuring the safety, stability, and integrity of the financial system.
+As the sector evolves, ongoing dialogue and cooperation among international regulators and stakeholders will be key to developing a regulatory framework that achieves these objectives.